lmcai/HGTScanner/README.md

 ## I. General guidelines for experimental design

-What HGTScanner can do :smiley: :
+Examples of what HGTScanner can do :smiley: :

 - Identify the genomic location and donor lineage (to family and genus level) of HGT from an **known or unknown** green plant mitochondrion to a parasitic plant mitochondrion, in both gene and **intergenic** regions.